D. Led’s Mock Draft 1.0: Falcons select Ohio State quarterback Justin Fields

 The Falcons, drafting the best player available under new general manager Terry Fontenot, will select their quarterback of the future in Ohio State’s Justin Fields, who played at Harrison High and started his career at Georgia.

-Just go watch the Clemson playoff game.
-He was hurt in the title game against Alabama.
+Just watch the semifinal game against Clemson in the College Football Playoff.
+He was injured in the title game against Alabama.

 It’s too bad Georgia couldn’t figure out how to play two quarterbacks and keep him around, but that’s an altogether different blog.

 It was no accident that Fontenot and new coach Arthur Smith were at Trevor Lawrence’s Pro Day at Clemson.
-Fontenot and Smith know they must properly evaluate the quarterback group and compare and contrast all of the top quarterbacks.
+They know they must properly evaluate the quarterback group and compare and contrast all of the top quarterbacks.

-Entering the draft, which is set for April 29 to May 1, in Cleveland, Fields, BYU’s Zach Wilson and North Dakota’s Trey Lance are rated behind Lawrence.
+Entering the draft, which is set for April 29-May 1, in Cleveland, Fields, BYU’s Zach Wilson and North Dakota State’s Trey Lance are rated behind Lawrence.

 I have the Falcons picking Fields because Wilson reminds me of Mitchell Trubisky in part because he couldn’t beat Coastal Carolina.
 If he was this transcendent talent that we keep hearing about, he would have willed BYU to victory over the Chanticleers.

-We’re also going to hear about Wilson’s shoulder injuries that date back to high school.
+We’re also going to hear about Wilson’s shoulder injuries that date to high school.

-Lance comes from the same school that gave us Carson Wentz, who was traded to the Colts on Thursday.
-However, Lance does have a big arm and some believe he’s the next Josh Allen.
+Lance comes from the same university that gave us Carson Wentz, who was traded to the Colts on Thursday.
+However, Lance does have a big arm, and some believe he’s the next Josh Allen.
 So, he’s intriguing, but not worthy of the No. 4 overall pick.

 Of course, I loved Allen when he came out and thought the Browns would select him No. 1 overall, but they went with Baker Mayfield.

-Our good friend Ray Glier, a longtime and highly respected Atlanta-based freelance writer, in his newsletter “Ball Atlanta: Sports Reporting by Ray Glier” forwarded the notion that the Falcons should select Oregon tackle Penei Sewell.
+Our good friend Ray Glier, a longtime respected Atlanta freelance writer, in his newsletter “Ball Atlanta: Sports Reporting by Ray Glier” forwarded the notion that the Falcons should select Oregon offensive tackle Penei Sewell.

-Given the team’s problem in the trenches, Sewell makes excellent sense.
+Given the team’s problems in the trenches, Sewell makes excellent sense.
 However, we have him going to the Dolphins at No. 3.

-So, why will the Falcons draft a quarterback when they have so many other pressing needs?

-That’s a fair question because the “needs list” is long.
-The Falcons must improve the offensive line, find a pass rush, get a running back and find some secondary help.
+So, why will the Falcons draft a quarterback when they have so many other pressing needs, which include improving the offensive line, finding a pass rush, getting a running back and finding some secondary help?

-The best move may be to trade back and amass picks to address some of their many needs.
+That’s a fair question.
+The best move may be to trade back and amass picks to address some of the many needs.

-However, one thing from the Pro Football Hall of Fame press conference with Peyton Manning has stuck in my brain.
-Manning played 14 years with the Colts and went to two Super Bowls, winning one.
-He finished up his career playing four seasons with the Broncos.
+However, one thing from the Pro Football Hall of Fame news conference with Peyton Manning has stuck in my brain.
+Manning was with the Colts for 14 seasons and went to two Super Bowls, winning one.
+He finished his career playing four seasons with the Broncos.

-After 14 years, the Colts felt it was time to move on from the future Hall of Famer.
+After 14 seasons, the Colts felt it was time to move on from the future Hall of Famer.

-Matt Ryan, the greatest quarterback in Atlanta Falcons history who nearly brought the team Super Bowl title, is set to enter his 14th season.
-He has shown no signs of slowing down.
-He could probably play for four more years like Manning.
+Matt Ryan is set to enter his 14th season with the Falcons and has shown no signs of slowing.
+He probably could play for four more, like Manning.

 The Falcons have had only had two winning seasons over the past eight.
 That’s 25 percent.

-Drafting Fields would send the message that they are serious about building a team that can win yearly and not have an occasional good season.
+Drafting Fields would send the message that are serious about building a team that can win yearly and not have only an occasional good season.

-“Sustained winning” has been one of the Falcons’ offseason “talking points.”
-Fontenot mentioned the notion nearly 20 times on two podcast interviews last week.

 Here are the picks: